• Skip to primary navigation

 When a browser parses a traditional script tag, it must wait for the script to download, parse, and execute before rendering any HTML that comes after it.

-With an asynchronous script, however, the browser can continue parsing and rendering HTML that comes after the async script, without waiting for that script to complete.
-When a script is loaded asynchronously, it is fetched as soon as possible, but its execution is deferred until the browser’s UI thread is not busy doing something else, such as rendering the web page.
+With an asynchronous script, however, the browser can continue parsing and rendering HTML that comes after the async script without waiting for that script to complete.
+When a script is loaded asynchronously, it is fetched as soon as possible.
+Still, its execution is deferred until the browser’s UI thread is not busy doing something else, such as rendering the web page.

-There are now plenty of good async plugins so you should be able to make the change without any trouble.
+Plenty of good async plugins allow you to make the change without any trouble.

-If you are using a shared server you will experience fluctuations in speed.
-Ain’t much you can do about that unless you upgrade, which, for many small online businesses is not an option.
+If you are using a shared server, you will experience fluctuations in speed.
+There isn’t much you can do about that unless you upgrade, which is not an option for many small online businesses.
 Go and do coffee.

 If your Page Speed Test tells you your Social Icons are not optimized, ignore it.
-The gain is tiny, the work not worth it.
+The gain is tiny, and the work is not worth it.
 Go and do Coffee.

 Make fewer HTTP requests?
 If you have done everything else listed above, this will happen for you.
-Beyond that, you can hire someone else to agonise how to make your site skinny, or you can go out and do coffee.
+Beyond that, you can hire someone else to agonise over how to make your site skinny or go out and do coffee.

 While site speed is one of more than 200 signals Google uses to determine search rankings, and fewer than 1 per cent of search queries are affected by the site speed signal, it’s conversions that you need to worry about.
 A fast site will give your visitors confidence in your product or service and convince them to hand over their cash.